akka/alpakka/docs/src/main/paradox/amqp.md

 ## Connecting to server

-All the AMQP connectors are configured using a @scaladoc[AmqpConnectionProvider](akka.stream.alpakka.amqp.AmqpConnectionProvider) and a list of @scaladoc[Declaration](akka.stream.alpakka.amqp.Declaration)
+All the AMQP connectors are configured using a @apidoc[AmqpConnectionProvider] and a list of @apidoc[amqp.Declaration]

-There are several types of @scaladoc[AmqpConnectionProvider](akka.stream.alpakka.amqp.AmqpConnectionProvider):
+There are several types of @apidoc[AmqpConnectionProvider]:

-* @scaladoc[AmqpLocalConnectionProvider](akka.stream.alpakka.amqp.AmqpLocalConnectionProvider$) which connects to the default localhost.
+* @apidoc[AmqpLocalConnectionProvider$] which connects to the default localhost.
 It creates a new connection for each stage.
-* @scaladoc[AmqpUriConnectionProvider](akka.stream.alpakka.amqp.AmqpUriConnectionProvider$) which connects to the given AMQP URI.
+* @apidoc[AmqpUriConnectionProvider$] which connects to the given AMQP URI.
 It creates a new connection for each stage.
-* @scaladoc[AmqpDetailsConnectionProvider](akka.stream.alpakka.amqp.AmqpDetailsConnectionProvider$) which supports more fine-grained configuration.
+* @apidoc[AmqpDetailsConnectionProvider$] which supports more fine-grained configuration.
 It creates a new connection for each stage.
-* @scaladoc[AmqpConnectionFactoryConnectionProvider](akka.stream.alpakka.amqp.AmqpConnectionFactoryConnectionProvider$) which takes a raw [ConnectionFactory](https://rabbitmq.github.io/rabbitmq-java-client/api/current/com/rabbitmq/client/ConnectionFactory.html).
+* @apidoc[AmqpConnectionFactoryConnectionProvider$] which takes a raw [ConnectionFactory](https://rabbitmq.github.io/rabbitmq-java-client/api/current/com/rabbitmq/client/ConnectionFactory.html).
 It creates a new connection for each stage.
-* @scaladoc[AmqpCachedConnectionProvider](akka.stream.alpakka.amqp.AmqpCachedConnectionProvider) which receive any other provider as parameter and caches the connection it provides to be used in all stages.
+* @apidoc[AmqpCachedConnectionProvider$] which receive any other provider as parameter and caches the connection it provides to be used in all stages.
 By default it closes the connection whenever the last stage using the provider stops.
 Optionally, it takes `automaticRelease` boolean parameter so the connection is not automatically release and the user have to release it explicitly.

 ## Sending messages